 Taken individually one of these 12 topics can be seen as a crack in the foundation of what made America great.
 Taking them all in conjunction you can see how each of the chapters of this book contribute to a pattern and the piling together of the patterns are leading our Country to a decision point.
 Will this decision point be a conflict, will we wake up and change course, can we turn the ship around?
 These are all questions I ask myself every day.
 Hopefully, this book will help you make decisions for your family, your community and ultimately our country.

 It will be easy to counter argue a particular point I’m making but I challenge you to take the analysis in their entirety and judge for yourself.
 Judge our Country on the dozen items I put forward and ask yourself if we are a Country on the rise or the decline.
 Analyze your particular school or city council.
+Look at your State and how our country rules and makes a decision.
 Use these points and start watching the news or reading the newspaper with a more enlightened analysis of where we are heading as a society.

 When researching this book, it helps me to look at the history behind some of the decisions or directions our country is taking.
 I’ve been fascinated with the formation of America.
 The debates, the amendments, the structure, all were deliberately put together to ensure that the human desire for power and the focus on self-interest would be minimized for a greater good.
 The Founders of our country studied the fall of great societies and tried to put in place a form of government that pitted branches of the federal government against each other.
 They pitted States rights against a Federalist system.
 They built a government and a nation that survived over 240 years.
 My contention is that the more we erode the founder’s original structure of government the more damage we’ve done to our Country.
 The erosion of State’s rights, the election of Senators by popular vote instead of from the State legislatures have all had profound and negative impacts on our society.